List of World Heritage Sites in Morocco

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
 Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
 Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 The Kingdom of Morocco accepted the convention on 28 October 1975, making its historical sites eligible for inclusion on the list.
 There are nine World Heritage Sites in Morocco, all selected for their cultural significance.

-Morocco's first site, Medina of Fez, was inscribed on the list at the 5th Session of the World Heritage Committee, hold in Paris, France in 1981.
+Morocco's first site, Medina of Fez, was inscribed on the list at the 5th Session of the World Heritage Committee, held in Paris, France in 1981.
 The most recent inscription, Rabat, Modern Capital and Historic City: a Shared Heritage, was added to the list in 2012.
 In addition, Morocco maintains a further 13 properties on the tentative list.
 Morocco has served on the World Heritage Committee twice.